 The only thing critical that was said about this trampoline was about the difficulty of assembling it.
 Some buyers put it together themselves with little or no trouble and other buyers recommend the expert assembly as the best option.
 There was praise across the board for the spring free bounce design.
 The bouncing mechanism sits under the jumping mat.
 Arms and legs can not become entangled as they can in conventional spring design models.
 The unique design features give buyers the feeling that there really is a safer trampoline.
 Read more here >>

 This trampoline features heavy gauge galvanized rust resistant steel frame with 6 W-shaped legs for maximum stability.
 The strong woven net enclosure features a StayPut design that interlocks to the jumping mat by a patented button hole closure at each v-ring.
 As an additional safety feature, the pad covering the springs is located outside of the safety net enclosure.
 This design promises to eliminate gaps and minimize pinching problems or entanglement dangers for a safer trampoline experience.
 Check latest prices >>

-The Skywalker Jump 'N Dunk comes with a break-a-way basketball hoop that fastens to the net enclosure with velcro fasteners and a soft material basketball to minimize impact injuries.
+The Skywalker Jump 'N Dunk comes with a break-a-way trampoline basketball hoop attachment that fastens to the net enclosure with velcro fasteners and a soft material basketball to minimize impact injuries.
 Buyers remarked that they and their children like this basketball goal and soft basketball and since it is break-a-way there is no dunk and hang danger.